FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

     * - HOUT(J,2)
       - **r**
       - 0.0 - ∞
-      - Array of coefficients for the channel element outflow stage- discharge
+      - Array of coefficients for the channel element outflow stage-discharge

         relationship (see comment 3).